johan-bolmsjo/speak/doc/speak-spec.md

 Custom Types
 ------------

-TODO:
-Figure out how to make this work with choices.
-Choices only work with "pointer" types.

-Custom types can be used as message field types.
+Custom types can be used as choice and message field types.
 The intended purpose of custom types is to create blob like types, for example IPv6 or SHA-1 types.
-They can only be created from basic types or arrays of basic types.

 Examples: